Tornado outbreak rips across Deep South; at least 5 dead

 Firefighters outside a flattened home in the Eagle Point subdivision, also in Shelby County, said the family that lived there made it out alive.
 Nearby homes were roofless or missing their second stories.

-Farther west in the city of Centreville, south of Tuscaloosa, Cindy Smitherman and her family and neighbors huddled in their underground storm pit as a twister passed over their home.
+Farther west in Centreville, Cindy Smitherman and her family and neighbors — eight people in all — huddled in their underground storm pit as a twister passed over their home.

-A tree fell on the shelter door, trapping the eight inside for about 20 minutes until someone came with a chain saw to help free them, said Smitherman, 62.
-The twister downed trees, overturned cars and destroyed a workshop on the property.
+A tree fell on the shelter door, trapping them inside until someone came with a chain saw to help free them, said Smitherman, 62.
+They emerged to see downed trees, overturned cars and a destroyed workshop on the property.

 “I’m just glad we’re alive,” she said.

-Centreville Mayor Mike Oakley told ABC 33/40 news that a local airport was hit.
-“We have airplanes torn apart like toys.
+Centreville Mayor Mike Oakley told ABC 33/40 news that at the local airport, “We have airplanes torn apart like toys.
 We’ve got homes along here that are totally destroyed, trees down, power lines down.
 It’s pretty devastating.”

+White House press secretary Jen Psaki on Friday extended condolences to the victims.
+She said they're in close communication with state and local officials, and haven't received any requests for federal assistance yet.

 First lady Jill Biden postponed a trip to Birmingham and Jasper, Alabama, that she had planned for Friday because of the severe weather, her office said.